Dipesh79/filament-log-viewer/README.md

 A Filament plugin to read and display Laravel log files in a clean, searchable table with stack traces and filtering.

+Refer to [version compatibility table](#filament-compatibility) below to ensure you are using the correct version of this package with your Filament installation.

 ## Installation

 ```bash